elastic/kibana/docs/development/core/server/kibana-plugin-core-server.elasticsearchconfig.customheaders.md

 ## ElasticsearchConfig.customHeaders property

 Header names and values to send to Elasticsearch with every request.
-These headers cannot be overwritten by client-side headers and aren't affected by `requestHeadersWhitelist` configuration.
+These headers cannot be overwritten by client-side headers and aren't affected by `allowedRequestHeaders` configuration.

 <b>Signature:</b>